 6. This part is optional, but I really like the way it turned out.
 Take your gold glitter paint(or your choice of color) and edge your bunny silhouettes.
 Let them dry, we let ours dry overnight as our paint went on quite thick in some areas.

 These bunnies look so colorful and cute and were so fun to make!
-My daughter loved scraping the paint away to reveal all of the cool patterns on her paper.
-She could have done 10 of them!
-We will definitely be trying this scrape painting technique out again.
+Kids will love scraping the paint away to reveal all of the cool patterns on their paper.
+They will want to make more than one!

 We love creating and exploring with different art supplies and techniques.
 If you are looking for more art projects to try, take a look at our ultimate collection of amazing art projects for kids!